albertoxamin/qa-bio-inspired-artificial-intelligence/Readme.md

 #### Can you describe some recent examples of applications of EAs?

+antenna design

+industrial controllers

+job shop scheduling

+drift correction in eletronic noses

 #### How can you use EAs to find bugs or validate systems, rather than optimizing them?

+The idea is to find a sequence of operations that can cause incorrect behaviour.

+The whole system is modeled by a unknown FSM, which is reconstructed from debug messages

+The fitness is the number of transitions

 #### What’s the difference between parameter tuning and parameter control?

+* **Parameter tuning**: comparing different values a priori, but this is time consuming and may lead to suboptiaml choices
+* **Parameter control**: the values are set during the actual run
+  * Dynamic strategies, predetermined time varying
+  * adaptive strategies, that use feedback from the search process
+  * self-adaptive strategies, encode paraneters in chromosomes and rely on natural selection

 #### How can the different parameter setting strategies used in EAs be categorized?

+see question above.

 #### What are Memetic Algorithms and how do they work?

+Memetic algorithms are an extension of genetic algorithms, that use local search techniques to reduce premature convergence.

 #### Why is diversity important in evolution?

+Because most problem have more than one local optimum, but usually a finite population eventually converges only to one.
+Often it could be useful to identify several peaks.

 #### What are the main implicit and explicit approaches for diversity preservation?

+* Implicit:
+  * geographical separation
+  * specification
+* Explicit:
+  * compete for resources
+  * compete with each other

 #### How do island models work?

+Run more populations (islands) in parallel.
+After a fixed number of generations, migrate individuals to neighbouring islands.
+Different operators may be used in every island.

+Notes:

+* Too frequent migrations -> all islands converge to a single solution
+* Too rare migrations -> slow convergence
+* Migrations can be done adaptively
+* Migrants depend on population size
+* it is better to migrate random individuals, that will replace random or worst in the destination
+* more islands provide better results

 #### How does the diffusion model work?

+One population with spatial structure, each individual is a point on the grid.
+Selection recomb and replacement are based on the local neighbourhood.
+Different parts of the grid explore different parts of the search space..
+Good solutions diffuse across the grid over time.

 #### How is it possible to implement speciation in EAs?

+* Individuals recombined only with similar individuals
+* Some extra gene are added to the problem representation to indicate the species
+  * initially random set
+  * are subject to recombination and mutation
+  * only members with a good match are picked
+  * can be used as tag for fitness sharing

 #### What’s the main idea behind fitness sharing and crowding distance?

+* Fitness sharing restricts the number of individuals within a niche by sharing their fitness in order to allocate individuals to niches in proportion to the niche fitness
+* Crowding attempts to distribute individuals evenly amongst niches
+  * Assumption that offsprings will tend to be close to parents

 #### What is Interactive Evolutionary Computation and how does it work?

+Where is not to define an absolute fitness function, you can add a human in the loop to rank population.

 #### What is the main motivation behind fitness-free Evolutionary Algorithms?

+Objectives could kill creativity and impede ourself from seeing the bigger picture

 #### How does Novelty Search work?

+Abandons the goal of improving performance, find only different solutions.

+Keep an archive of most novel solutions.
+Maximizes novelty.
+Shows supremacy in robotic navigation tasks.

 #### How does MAP-Elites work?

+Discretize the sbehavioural space and keeps a grid of bins with 1 best individual in each.

+Parallelism because the search of a cell solutions is aided by the search in the others.

+Aka illuminating algorithm. illuminates the fitness potentail of each region of that space.

 #### How is Quality Diversity computed?